Vishnu-Bharadwaj83/mondaycheckmclen/README.md

 # mondaycheckmclen
-Checks if Monday is there in schedule and tells the length of schedule.
+# Checks if Monday is there in schedule and tells the length of schedule.
+`python mondaycheckmclen.py`